mayurmwagh/ONCDEC-B20/Readme.md

 All pods can create from image  |    Only first others can crate form previous

 kubectl get sts --> to get statefull

+NAME=Aditi

+echo "$NAME is a it engineer"
+echo "$NAME is also a devops trainer" echo "$NAME Work in cloudblitz" echo "$NAME Lives in India" echo "Hobby of $NAME is travelling"